n0a110w/ansible-darkvoid/README.md

 # What is ansible-darkvoid?
 an ansible playbook to provision a void linux host for penetration testing and ctf challenges

-It is inspired by the Shiva ansible playbook, but built for void linux hosts.

-1. create a minimal void linux host
+1. create a minimal void linux host (some tools require glibc)
 2. install ansible on your local machine
 3. clone this repo. `git clone https://github.com/n0a110w/ansible-darkvoid.git`
 4. modify `inventory.ini` and replace the IP address with your void linux target
 5. run the playbook. `ansible -i inventory.ini playbook.yml`

 ## What's included?